Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Deployment/README.md

 - You have an [Azure Subscription](https://azure.microsoft.com/free/).
 - You have a working and deployed application as an Azure App Service following the steps listed at [Deploy the web app](#deploy-the-web-app) above.
 - Follow the guide to [create an Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/quick-create-portal).
+Steps below are summarized.

 ##### Upload your secret to KeyVault